m-hassantahir/Sales-Data-Analysis/README.md

 4. Which products are most often sold together?
 5. What product sold the most?
 Why do I think it sold the most?

+Technical Stack:
+1. Python, pandas, matplotlib
+2. Data cleaning methods: pd.dropna, DataFrame.query, astype
+3. Data exploration methods: pd.concat, custom functions with .apply, groupby, visualizations

-To answer these questions, I utilize various pandas and matplotlib methods, including:
+To answer these questions, I utilize various methods, including:

 1. Concatenating multiple CSVs together to create a new DataFrame (using pd.concat)
 2. Adding new columns